bxparks/acetimepy/README.md

 addition, `acetime` supports deterministic timezones because it uses its own internal `zonedb` database, instead of pulling in the non-deterministic timezone database from underlying operating system (like `dateutil` and `zoneinfo`).
-These features indicate that `acetime` may be most useful in a testing or continuous integration environment.
+These features indicate that `acetime` may be most useful for validation or continuous integration.

 **Version**: v0.3.0 (2021-12-02, TZDB 2021e)